alex-drocks/compute-subnet/docs/MINER_ONBOARDING_NODEXO.md

 - ✅ A registered and active miner on Subnet 27 (SN27)
 - ✅ Your miner is properly configured and running (verify with `btcli s list`)
 - ✅ The same coldkey that you used to register your miner
-- ✅ Access to your Bittensor wallet mnemonic (seed phrase)
+- ✅ Access to your Bittensor wallet mnemonic (seed phrase) or ability to sign with `btcli`
-- ✅ Chrome browser (for Bittensor Wallet extension)
+- ✅ Chrome browser (optional, for Bittensor Wallet extension)
 - ✅ Valid email address
 - ✅ Stripe-compatible payment method for receiving payouts